Salamanca

 30 minutes

 It is one of the most beautiful squares in Spain.
-It was built in the 18th century following the design by architect Alberto Churriguera.
+It was built in the 18th century following the project of the architect Alberto Churriguera.
 It is considered one of the most important monuments of Spanish Baroque.
-On the north side stands the City Hall building, crowned by a bell gable between four allegorical figures.
-Its decoration features prominent medallions depicting kings, military figures, and conquistadors, as well as important figures of Spanish culture, such as Cervantes, Saint Teresa, or Unamuno.
+On the north side is the City Hall building, crowned by a belfry between four allegorical figures.
+Its decoration features medallions, among which are kings, military figures, and conquerors, as well as important figures of Spanish culture, such as Cervantes, Saint Teresa, or Unamuno.

-Construction began in 1729 at the initiative of corregidor Rodrigo Caballero Llanes.
-The project was designed by architect Alberto de Churriguera, who was succeeded by his nephew Manuel de Lara Churriguera, and was finally completed in 1755 under the direction of Andrés García de Quiñones.
+Construction began in 1729 at the initiative of the corregidor Rodrigo Caballero Llanes.
+The project was designed by the architect Alberto de Churriguera, who was succeeded by his nephew Manuel de Lara Churriguera, and finally, it was completed in 1755 under the direction of Andrés García de Quiñones.

-Salamanca's Plaza Mayor is the city's main hub.
-It was built on the site of a market, and for centuries its purpose was to host the city's fairs, festivals, and markets.
-Today, it remains a service area but is primarily focused on dining.
-The establishments, which in the past were shops and businesses, are now mostly occupied by cafes and restaurants.
-The oldest of them all is Cafetería Novelty, a beautiful Art Nouveau-style establishment inaugurated in 1905.
-It was always a meeting place for intellectual gatherings of figures such as Miguel de Unamuno and Torrente Ballester, whose presence has been immortalized in a sculpture by Fernando Mayoral.
+The Plaza Mayor of Salamanca is the neuralgic center of the city.
+It was built in the space occupied by a market, and for centuries its purpose was to host the city's fairs, festivals, and markets.
+Today it continues to be a service area, but mainly focused on catering.
+The premises, which in the past were shops and businesses, are now mostly occupied by cafes and restaurants.
+The oldest of them all is Cafetería Novelty, a beautiful Modernist-style establishment inaugurated in 1905.
+It was always a meeting place for intellectuals of the stature of Miguel de Unamuno or Torrente Ballester, whose presence has been immortalized in a sculpture created by the sculptor Fernando Mayoral.

 Currently, the Plaza Mayor is the center of the city's life.
-It is a meeting point for its inhabitants and for all visitors to the city, who are, without exception, struck by its beauty.
-Sitting on its terraces, watching the hours and people go by, constitutes almost a ritual for many of its residents.
+It is a meeting point for its inhabitants and all those who visit the city who, without exception, are impacted by its beauty.
+Sitting on its terraces watching the hours and people go by constitutes almost a ritual for many of its inhabitants.

-• The Plaza Mayor served as a bullring until the 1830s.
-In remembrance of its use as a bullfighting arena, every July 25th, a mast crowned with a bull figure and a Spanish flag, known as "la Mariseca," is placed on the City Hall's bell gable.
-It announces the upcoming fairs and festivals of the Virgen de la Vega, Salamanca's patron saint, a period during which bullfights are held.
+• The Plaza Mayor was the bullring until the 1830s.
+In remembrance of its use as a bullfighting arena, every July 25th, a mast crowned by a figure of a bull and a Spanish flag, known as the Mariseca, is placed on the belfry of the Town Hall.
+It announces the proximity of the fairs and festivals of the Virgen de la Vega, patron saint of Salamanca, a period during which bullfights are held.

-• After it ceased to be used as a bullring, the square was landscaped.
-In 1954, the gardens were removed, and it was paved with granite tiles.
+• After it stopped being used as a bullring, the square was landscaped.
+In 1954, the gardens were removed and it was paved with granite tiles.

-• The square was a meeting and dating spot, and, as Unamuno said, it was "the city's main gossip spot."
-Men would walk around it clockwise, and women in the opposite direction.
+• The square was a meeting point and a place for romantic encounters and, as Unamuno used to say, it was “the city's main rumor mill”.
+Men walked around it clockwise, and women in the opposite direction.

-• In the American film "Vantage Point," the President of the United States is the victim of an assassination attempt in Salamanca's Plaza Mayor.
+• In the American film "Vantage Point", the President of the United States is the victim of an assassination attempt in the Plaza Mayor of Salamanca.
 However, this square was recreated on a film set in Mexico, specially designed to replicate its architecture.

-• Until the 1970s, vehicles circulated through it and it even served as a parking lot.
+• Until the 1970s, vehicles circulated through it and it even served as a car park.

-• On its eastern side, opposite the market, it is supported by the Soportales de San Antonio (San Antonio Arcades).
-Every year, turrón makers from La Alberca set up their stalls there, and with their nougat and artisan products, they remind us that Christmas is approaching.
+• On its eastern side, opposite the market, it is supported by the Arcades of San Antonio.
+Here, the 'turroneras' (nougat sellers) from La Alberca set up shop every year, reminding us with their nougat and artisan products that Christmas is approaching.

 The Plaza Mayor as a monument is, in itself, one of Salamanca's main tourist attractions.
-Along with the University, it is the city's primary draw for tourists.
-In its immediate surroundings, there are other interesting spaces and monuments:
+Together with the University, it is the city's primary focus of tourist attraction.
+In its immediate vicinity there are other spaces and monuments of great interest:

 • The late Romanesque church of San Martín